Thank you for chairing a session at the 2020 Australasian Computer Science Week.

 Below are some tips to assist you with the chairing process.
 Most importantly, please ensure you start and finish all presentations on time and keep to the order in the program.

 - All presentation titles and speaker names will be available on the ACSW 2020 website, where supplied.

 - Where supplied, biographies and abstracts for invited speakers will also be available on the ACSW 2020 website prior to the conference.

 - Review the presentation titles and presenters for your session which are available via the online program.

 - A printed copy of presenter names and presentation titles will be provided in each room for the session chair.
 Please use this information to introduce the speakers.

 - Check the timing of each presentation for the session you are Chairing in the program, different sessions have different time allocations.

-- Please go to your session room 15 minutes prior to the start time to meet the presenters, to familiarise yourself with the room and to introduce yourself to the AV technician allocated to your room.
-There will be technicians roaming between the session rooms to help load presentation files and to trouble shoot any technical issues should they arise.
+- Please go to your session room 15 minutes prior to the start time to meet the presenters, to familiarise yourself with the room and to introduce yourself to the volunteer allocated to your room.
+There will be volunteers roaming between the session rooms to help load presentation files and to trouble shoot any technical issues should they arise.

 - Presenters will load their presentation slides in the room prior to their presentation.